vivekarora99/Vivek_Social_Media_Status_System_Introtuce/README.md

 Technologies: Java,Springboot,Mongo DB for database Softwares used: I used  IntelliJ IDEA for IDE and Postman for API testing.
+I have attached jar file named "statusApi-0.0.1-SNAPSHOT.jar" in this repository.

 API details: